CTV Measurement vs. Linear TV Measurement Explained

 At the end of the day, generating ideas is still very much a human driven exercise.
 Let’s take Connected TV ads, for example.
 Our Performance TV solution allows brands to upload a ready made ad onto our platform and then our technology does the rest.
 Prior to this point though, the onus will be on brands to storyboard, produce and edit these ads.
 For brands that don’t possess production or video assets, we’ve partnered with QuickFrame, a production house who can swiftly turn any existing brand assets into an ad in a matter of days without the need for a creative agency.

 Automation supplements the creative process by assisting with cross-functional collaboration and scaling campaigns without having to reinvent the wheel every time.
 Our Ad Builder gives creative teams liberty to create a template and then have it automatically reformatted across other ad unit sizes without having to manually create an ad to different sizes.
 Over 60% of our customer base opt for this feature, since it is housed within the very same interface as they would use to set up a CTV campaign.
-These can then be used either as display retargeting ads or served complementary to your CTV ad units to give your campaigns a boost.
+These can then be served complementary to your CTV ad units to give your campaigns a boost.

 Automation does the heavy lifting across most of the media buying landscape.
 Previously, media buyers were the intermediary standing between a brand and ad inventory.
 Now, everything from frequency capping, day parting and setting up ad buys can be done on the brand-side, and all through a single platform.
 Our platform only asks for four things – budget, audience, timeline and what goal you want to serve your CTV ads against and our platform will do the rest.
 Our Automated Media Buying technology identifies the top-performing TV networks to serve your ad, delivers it at the right moment when your audience is likely to be tuned in, and at a frequency so as not to produce ad fatigue (but enough to be memorable!).